godotengine/godot-docs/learning/step_by_step/scene_tree.rst

 Introduction
 ------------

-This is where things start getting abstract, but don't panic, as there's not really more depth than this.
+This is where things start getting abstract, but don't panic.
+There's not really much more depth than this.

-In previous tutorials, everything revolves around the concept of nodes, scenes are made of them, and they become active once they enter the *scene tree*.
+In previous tutorials, everything revolved around the concept of nodes.
+Scenes are simply a collection of nodes.
+They become active once they enter the *scene tree*.

 This concept deserves going into a little more detail.
 In fact, the scene system is not even a core component of Godot, as it is possible to